gkjohnson/threejs-sandbox/motionBlurPass/README.md

 - Blur the velocity buffer to extend in the direction of the velocities
 - Use a depth-aware blur and keep track of the primary and secondary velocity vectors
 - Iteratively blur the samples
+- _Don't draw objects that haven't moved, reuse the depth buffer_